 In Mode 2, all of the pertinent measurement and control parameters can be viewed and changed.
-Refer to the table for a list of parameters and value range.
+Refer to Table 2-1 for a list of parameters and value range.
 The parameters are listed in the order viewed during Mode 2 operation.